f5devcentral/f5-agility-labs-waf/docs/waf141/module2-bot/lab1 - bot/lab1.rst

 .. image:: images/blank_vs.png
   :width: 600 px

 4. Navigate to **Security > Event Logs > Bot Defense > Bot Requests** and review the event logs.
-Notice curl is an untrusted bot in the HTTP Library category of Bots.
+Notice curl (the bot being used in our ipi_tester script) is an untrusted bot in the HTTP Library category of Bots.

 .. image:: images/bot_log.png
   :width: 600 px